 Once your wig has been prepped, it’s time to prepare your natural hair to be put under a wig.
 Your hair should be as smooth and flat as possible underneath the wig so that your wig will lay flat on your head and appear natural.

-If your hair is short, part it in the middle or on the side (depending on where your wig will be parted) and comb or brush your hair backward.
+If your hair is short: Part it in the middle or on the side (depending on where your wig will be parted) and comb or brush your hair backward.

-For long hair, you can do one of two things: part several sections from front to back, do several small cornrows, and then pin the ends flat against your head with bobby pins.
+- Part several sections from front to back, do several small cornrows, and then pin the ends flat against your head with bobby pins.

 Put on Your Wig Cap